GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 ## 📌 About the project

 ### This system was developed so that events at Fatec Itu - Dom Amaury Castanho could have a more practical registration method, making it easier for students, outsiders, and event organizers.
-Clearly, this system is also used by event organizers to manage and control events, users, banners, categories, etc.
+Clearly, this system is also used by event organizers to manage and control events, users, carousel, categories, etc.

 ### 👥 This system is being created by: Guilherme Francisco Pereira as a final project development / Real system

 ### ✨ Interesting fact!!
-This is the only system developed solely by students that is implemented and used by the college, including students, professors, coordinators, and more!
+This is the only system developed solely by student that is implemented and used by the college, including students, professors, coordinators, and more!

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=40E0D0&height=120&section=footer"/>